heygrady/react-redux-notes/readme.md

 ```

 *Note:* If you're trying to read about React, ignore how they use the old `React.createClass()` syntax in the manual.
 Never use something like `React.createClass()` unless, inexplicably, you're not allowed to use ES6.
 But really... you should be using ES6 no matter what by this point.
 There is no reason not to be on the ES6 train.

-*Note:* You may want to read up on how to [use destructuring to simulate named parameters](http://www.2ality.com/2015/01/es6-destructuring.html#simulating-named-parameters-in-javascript).

 ## Containers connect to the store
 If dumb components don't know where the data comes from, who does?!
 The answer is "smart" components.
 The Redux manual calls them [container components](http://redux.js.org/docs/basics/UsageWithReact.html#presentational-and-container-components).
 A container component is the bridge between React and Redux.
 The library that connects them is called [React-Redux](https://github.com/reactjs/react-redux).
 Because a container component is gluing together two different things it needs to *map* the concepts of *one to the other*.
 A container component maps the concepts for interacting with a a React component with the concepts for interacting with the Redux store.